clinic in 30 Seconds

 B1

-She works at a [type] clinic.
+She works at a [type of] clinic.

-She works at a dental clinic.
+She works at a busy medical clinic.

 B2